-Named for his grandfather, a member of Sir John A. MacDonald’s Confederation Cabinet, George Alexander Drew was born at Guelph, Ontario, on 7 May 1894.
+Named for his grandfather, a member of Sir John A. MacDonald’s Confederation Cabinet, George Alexander Drew was born in Guelph, Ontario, 7 May 1894.
 His father was a prominent lawyer and president of the South Wellington Conservative Association.
-Both his father and grandfather were active in the local militia so young George was raised in daily contact with the law, politics and the military.
+Both his father and grandfather were active in the local militia.
+His family raised him in daily contact with the law, politics and the military.

-After attending public school and the Guelph Collegiate Institute it seemed natural that he would attend Upper Canada College and enrol in the militia.
-Having joined the 16th Field Battery in 1909 at age 15, he rushed to join the Canadian Expeditionary Force at the outbreak of war in 1914.
+After attending public school and the Guelph Collegiate Institute, it seemed natural that he would attend Upper Canada College and enroll in the militia.
+Having joined the 16th Field Battery in 1909, at age 15, he rushed to join the Canadian Expeditionary Force at the outbreak of war in 1914.
 A courageous, efficient and dedicated Gunner officer, he quickly gained a reputation for excellence.

-By the late 1920s his entry into Ontario provincial politics was clearly underway and in 1934 he began his political activities in earnest.
-Within two years he was serving as chairman of the provincial Conservative Campaign Committee.
+By the late 1920s, his entry into Ontario provincial politics was underway.
+In 1934, he began his political activities in earnest.
+Within two years, he was serving as Chairman of the provincial Conservative Campaign Committee.
 His initial efforts to win the party leadership were unfruitful, but the job was his by 1938.
-The following year, in a by-election he was elected to the Ontario Legislature representing Simcoe East.
-He led the Ontario Conservative Party in 1939 and in the general elections of 1943 and 1945 was re-elected as a member for High Park.
-During his term as Premier he demonstrated that he was a capable administrator and an able political tactician; in an unusual move he also retained the provincial education portfolio.
+The following year, in a by-election, he was elected to the Ontario Legislature, representing Simcoe East.
+He led the Ontario Conservative Party in 1939.
+In 1943 and 1945, he was re-elected as a member for High Park.
+During his term as Premier, he demonstrated that he was a capable administrator and an able political tactician.
+In an unusual move, he also retained the provincial education portfolio.

-In early October 1948 he was chosen leader of the Progressive Conservative Party of Canada and, slightly more than two weeks later, resigned as Premier of Ontario.
-In December of that same year he was elected to the House of Commons as the member for Carleton.
-He spent the next eight years in the House of Commons leading Her Majesty’s Loyal Opposition.
-In 1953 he was appointed to the Privy Council, the first to gain such a distinction while in opposition.
+In early October 1948, he was chosen leader of the Progressive Conservative Party of Canada.
+Two weeks later, he resigned as Premier of Ontario.
+In December of that same year, he was elected to the House of Commons as the member for Carleton.
+He spent the next eight years in the House of Commons, leading Her Majesty’s Loyal Opposition.
+In 1953, he was appointed to the Privy Council, the first to gain such a distinction while in opposition.

-Ill health following a number of demanding parliamentary sessions triggered his resignation as leader of the official opposition in 1956.
-Not willing to withdraw from public service entirely he accepted appointment as Canada’s High Commissioner to the United Kingdom, a position held until early 1964.
+Ill health followed several demanding parliamentary sessions, triggered his resignation as leader of the official opposition, in 1956.
+Not willing to withdraw from public service entirely, he accepted the appointment as Canada’s High Commissioner to the United Kingdom, a position held until early 1964.

-During his career of public service he also served as President of the Canadian Artillery Association, as President of the Toronto Branch the League of Nations and as Vice President of the Dominion Command Royal Canadian Legion.
-He also earned wide recognition as an author with his books: “Canada’s Fighting Airmen”, “The Truth About the Great War”, “Canada’s Part in the Great War”, “Tell Britain” and “The Truth About War Debts”.
-An article dealing with wartime profiteering in the munitions industry titled “Salesmen of Death” has been translated into more than 30 languages.
+During his career in public service, he also served as President of the Canadian Artillery Association, as President of the Toronto Branch the League of Nations and as Vice President of the Dominion Command Royal Canadian Legion.
+He also earned full recognition as an author with his books, “Canada’s Fighting Airmen,” “The Truth About the Great War,” “Canada’s Part in the Great War,” “Tell Britain,” and “The Truth About War Debts.”
+An article dealing with wartime profiteering in the munitions industry titled, “Salesmen of Death” has been translated into more than 30 languages.

-A dedicated soldier and remarkable politician, George Drew died on 4 January 1974 in Toronto and was buried in Guelph.
-With service spanning both World Wars he made a unique and lasting contribution to Canada and to the Royal Regiment.
+A dedicated soldier and remarkable politician, he died on 4 January 1974, in Toronto and was buried in Guelph, Ontario.
+With service spanning both World Wars, he made a unique and lasting contribution to Canada and the Royal Regiment.